 Teaching English in South Korea

-I hope they inspire you to consider doing the same, while shedding some light on the process of how to teach English abroad.
+I hope they inspire you to consider doing the same, while shedding some light on the process of how to teach English in South Korea, or elsewhere abroad.

 The first thing I did after I decided to pursue teaching English in South Korea was enroll in a TESL certification course.
 TESL stands for ‘Teaching English as a Second Language’.
 You may also have seen TEFL or TESOL courses advertised: those stand for ‘Teaching English as a Foreign Language’ and ‘Teaching English to Speakers of Other Languages’.
 In my experience, they are fairly interchangeable – most employers in South Korea will accept any of the above certifications.
 TESL, TESOL, or TEFL course hours are completed online, in a classroom, or both.